check-spelling-sandbox/fsharp/buildtools/README-fslexyacc.md

 For example, the _actual_ `LexBuffer` type being used in the F# compiler (for all three lexers and grammars) is this one: https://github.com/dotnet/fsharp/blob/bdb64624f0ca220ca4433c83d02dd5822fe767a5/src/Compiler/Facilities/prim-lexing.fsi#L102 .
 (That version of the Lex/Yacc runtime has added some things: `BufferLocalStore` for example, which we use for the `XmlDoc` accumulator as we strip those out.
 It's also dropped any mention of async lexing, and any mention of `byte`.
 The use of generics for `LexBuffer<'Char>` is also superfluous because `'Char` is always `char` but is needed because the FsLex/FsYacc generated code expects this type to be generic.)

-## What if I want to eridicate our use of FsLex and FsYacc?
+## What if I want to eradicate our use of FsLex and FsYacc?

 The use of FsLex and FsYacc in this repo is somewhat controversial since the C# compiler implementation uses hand-written lexers and parsers.